-VolkerRail was awarded works under the Hochtief/Network Rail alliance to design build and commission the Hitchin Grade Separation; a new railway line to carry trains from the East Coast Main Line (ECML), in the down direction, over a new 29 span 800m viaduct and 1.2km chalk filled embankment, to join the down Cambridge line.
+VolkerRail was contracted, under the Hochtief/Network Rail alliance, to design build and commission the Hitchin Grade Separation; a new railway line to carry trains from the East Coast Main Line (ECML), in the down direction, over a new 29 span 800m viaduct and 1.2km chalk filled embankment, to join the down Cambridge line.

 The programme was split into four phases: